vtsykun/packeton/README.md

 What was changed in this fork?
 -----------------------------
-- Disable anonymously access, registrations, spam/antispam, added groups and permissions.
+- Disable anonymously access, registrations, spam/antispam, added ACL permissions.
 - Support MySQL and PostgresSQL.
 - Removed HWIOBundle, Algolia, GoogleAnalytics and other not used dependencies.